apav-dev/movies-answers-part-two/README.md

 # Building Modern Search with Yext - Part 1

 This repo is referenced by this guide that explains how to quickly build a Search Experience with Yext.
 It is the React frontend for a custom Answers backend.
-The project was cloned from the (Yext React Site Search Starter)[https://github.com/yext/react-site-search-starter].
+The project was cloned from the [Yext React Site Search Starter](https://github.com/yext/react-site-search-starter).
 Check out its README to learn more.

 ### Using this Repo
 To utilze this code, you would need to be sure to build the backend described in the guide.
 If you have copied the configuration, replace the ```apiKey``` in ```answersHeadlessConfig.ts``` with your Answers API Key.